fergald/acroyoga/tokyo.md

 Everything below welcomes all levels.

+The order is random every you load the page because they are all great and they should all be first sometimes!

 - **Acroyoyogis** - a daytime outdoor jam at the [big pine tree in Yoyogi park](https://goo.gl/maps/hjEZAWaZSV5nrmCF8).
   Usually every Sunday,
   hosted by Matt.